yoshikisd/cdtools/docs/source/intro.rst

    Introduction to CDTools
    -----------------------

-CDTools is a python library for ptychography and CDI reconstructions, using an automatic differentiation based approach.
+CDTools is an open source python library for ptychography and CDI reconstructions, using an automatic differentiation based approach.
+It is distributed under an MIT (a.k.a.
+Expat) license.

 .. code-block:: python